jyanggi/emoji-memory-privacy-policy/README.md

 **Information Collection and Use**

 We do not collect, use, or disclose any personal data from users of our Service.
-EmojiMemory is a simple memory game with emojis that does not require or collect any personal information.
+EmojiMemory is a simple in-memory game with emojis that does not require or collect any personal information.
+The game only stores high scores and game progress in the device's cache.

 **Log Data**